aimerykong/Recurrent-Scene-Parsing-with-Perspective-Understanding-in-the-loop/README.md

 see http://www.ics.uci.edu/~skong2/recurrentDepthSeg

+## cityscapes dataset
-performance on valset of cityscapes dataset [in training, fine-annotated trainset only, flip-augmentation only, one GPU, resnet101 as front-end chunk, softmax loss, multi-scale test]
+performance on valset [in training, fine-annotated trainset only, flip-augmentation only, one GPU, resnet101 as front-end chunk, softmax loss, multi-scale test]

 classes | IoU | nIoU
 -------------|-------------|-------------